 This committee is responsible for coordinating the Holiday Shop with the PPA Executive Board and Administration.
 This committee will have a PPA Chairperson(s) to spearhead this event.
 The committee will collect crafts and donations to display in the Media Center for students to purchase.
 The committee must work with the teachers to create a shopping schedule for the students.
-The committee must coordinate with the PPA Treasurer to obtain a cash box, ensure proceeds are properly deposited and accounted for, and also submit daily cash box proceeds to the accounting office (Greco Hall).
+The committee must coordinate with the PPA Treasurer to obtain a cash box, ensure proceeds are properly deposited and accounted for, and submit daily cash box proceeds to the accounting office (Greco Hall).
 Additionally, the committee must clean up the Media Center, and return unsold items to the PPA closet or to the company that provided them.
-At the end of the fundraiser, the committee will report volunteer hours to the Parent Hour Coordinators for timely credit.
+After the event, the committee will report volunteer hours to the Parent Hour Coordinators for timely credit.